GeoZcx/Exploring-Maximum-Mean-Discrepancy-Based-Descriptive-Neural-Image-Style-Transfer-Using-PyTorch/README.md

 <img src="Results/beethoven_face_covariance_0.0.jpg" height="200"> <img src="Results/church_face_covariance_0.0.jpg" height="200"> <img src="Results/fate_face_covariance_0.0.jpg" height="200">
 <img src="Results/beethoven_ice_covariance_0.0.jpg" height="200"> <img src="Results/church_ice_covariance_0.0.jpg" height="200"> <img src="Results/fate_ice_covariance_0.0.jpg" height="200">

+Remark: we can also add activation shifts to mean vectors, variance vectors, and covariance matrices.
+But if we write down the mathematical formula and do some calculation, we will find that the activation shifts cancel out eventually.
+Thus activation shifts make sense only for Gramian matrices.

 ## Discussion

 We see in the experiments above that there are two style losses creating great results: the one using shifted Gramian matrics and the one using covariance matrices.
 We regard the latter as a more elegant way since in the former, we need to decide one more argument, namely, the activation shift s.
 However, there are some cases in which the former outperforms the latter.